 Is an Arizona IEP Free?

 How much does an IEP cost in the state of Arizona?
 First, we’ll start with the cost of the parent.
 This one is easy.
 It costs the parents $0.
-If your student is in public school or charter school here in the state of Arizona, the cost of the IEP is at the expense of the school.
+If your student is in public school or charter school here in Arizona, the cost of the IEP is at the expense of the school.

 Meeting the Needs of the Child